Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 Getting There

-Fly into Tuxtla Gutierrez (TGZ), which has connections from Mexico City, Cancun, and other Mexican cities.
-From there, it is about an hour to San Cristobal and about five hours to Palenque.
-Renting a car gives you the most flexibility, though the roads between cities are mountainous and can be slow.
+Fly into Tuxtla Gutiérrez (TGZ), which has connections from Mexico City, Cancún, and other Mexican cities.
+From there, it's about an hour to San Cristóbal and about five hours to Palenque.
+Renting a car gives you the most flexibility, though the roads between cities are mountainous and slow.
 Comfortable shuttle services (colectivos) run between the major towns if you prefer not to drive.

 When to Visit